hmrc/customs-declarations-information/public/api/conf/1.0/docs/authorisation.md

-Only the authorised API users can query the status of any declaration.
+Only the authorised API users can query the status, search or get versions of a declaration.